dmavrides/dmavrides.github.io/_pages/recs.md

 * Making bets as a way to hold yourself accountable - (page under construction)
 * Invest in Index funds - (page under construction)
 * If you watch Twitch streams but don't interact with chat, watching vods are great because you can skip around.
+* If your morning rest is disturbed by light coming in through your windows - even with blackout curtains - consider taping aluminum foil to the windows.
+I leave a bit of the window un-foiled so you can still see out of it.
+This also helps to keep the sun from heating up the room.

 ## Items
 * <a href="https://amzn.to/3U5xRHI">Shockz headphones</a> - these 'bone conduction' headphones don't go over your ears, so you can hear the outside world as normal, but you can also hear the audio pretty well.
 I find most earbuds either extremely uncomfortable, or they just fall out of my ears.
 (The only pair of earbuds that don't hurt/fall out are these <a href="https://amzn.to/3T354lS">Sony wired earbuds</a> that I've bought ~15 pairs of over the last 10 years.)
 * <a href="https://amzn.to/3Tk9rsZ">Adjustable dumbbells</a> - There are cheaper versions out there, but I've used these for a few years and they work well and are easy to change settings on.
 Makes it much easier to have a compact home gym.
 I also recommend getting a cheap weight bench.
 * <a href="https://amzn.to/3DBbin9">A doorway pull-up bar</a> - To complete your home gym.
 I've had one in the doorway to my kitchen for a couple years and doing 1 pull-up every time I go through the doorway made me get way better at pull-ups very quickly.
+* <a href="https://amzn.to/3E4RdXQ">Adjustable Weight Vest</a> - If you get too good at doing regular pull-ups and want to continue the progressive overload.
 * <a href="https://amzn.to/3E2FiK7">Miracle Fruit Tablets</a> - Like hallucinogenics for your taste-buds. <a href="https://www.youtube.com/watch?v=8O8WG0d9jaY&ab_channel=WeirdExplorer">Here's</a> a history and video-review of the fruit by a youtuber that I like.
 Pretty interesting.
 * Humidifier - If you live somewhere dry.
 I grew up in Florida and never had humidity issues, but since moving to the northeast using one of these has saved me.
 I also use <a href="https://amzn.to/3fBl6ph">these</a> to help keep it from growing mold.
 They don't work perfectly, but reduce the cleaning frequency by a lot.
 * <a href="https://amzn.to/3DZTiEx">Blender</a> with shaker-cup attachments for protein shakes/smoothies - I use my blender very regularly to make protein shakes, and it's a huge life improvement to have the cup attachments - saves a ton of cleaning time and I almost always only want that amount anyway.